Mighty Mite

 Cloak and Dagger

 Shhhhh!
 Don't make a sound or you'll blow his cover.
 Just sit quietly and watch.
 Butorides virescens, aka the Green Heron, is a master of stealth and stillness.
-He* doesn't work for the CIA or MI6; he's a freelancer but...
+He* doesn't work for the CIA or MI6; he's a freelancer but not a mercenary.
+He'll never be the hero of a John le Carré novel, and...
 Continue Reading →

 Website Powered by WordPress.com.